'I Love My Job’: From Tuition Reimbursement to Supporting Career Pivots, How Spectrum Helped Me Grow

 “I decided to go back to school, get my bachelor’s degree in leadership and take advantage of the tuition reimbursement that the company provides to pay for those courses,” she said.
 “I never imagined that working in a call center would have given me the opportunity to grow in my career as it has.”

-Now, Anabel supports Spectrum’s bilingual call center in her hometown of McAllen, Texas, where she is the Vice President of Customer Service Operations.
+Now, Anabel supports Spectrum’s bilingual call centers in McAllen, San Antonio, El Paso, and Gran Vista, Texas where she is the Vice President of Customer Service Operations.
 In the following video, she tells us more about why she loves working at Spectrum and her best advice for people who are interested in joining her at the company.

 Tell us about a project you're working on that you find really exciting.